imsosora/polybar-rofication/README.md

 # A script for polybar to display rofications.

-This script will display a bell if there are no rofifications.
-If there are rofifications, it will display a *ringing* bell with the number of rofifications next to it.
+This script will display a bell icon if there are no rofifications.
+If there are rofifications, it will display a *ringing* bell icon with the number of rofifications next to it.

 Screenshots: